mmfrenkel/encrypted-file-store/README.md

 ```
 $ sudo make install
 ```
-Note that this command assumes that `/usr/local/bin` is on the `PATH` and that files can be moved to it, so it is recommened to only use `make install` if using a Linux OS.
-However, this nicely allows a user to issue `cstore` instead of `./bin/cstore` to run the program.
-The downside is that you'll need to continue using `sudo` commands in order to re-build the make file (otherwise you'll get a permissions error).
+This nicely allows a user to issue `cstore` instead of `./bin/cstore` to run the program.
+Note, however, that this command assumes that `/usr/local/bin` is on your system `PATH` and that binaries can be moved to it; hence, this command is only recommended if running this program on a Linux OS.
+Additionally, the downside is that you'll need to continue using `sudo` for any Makefile command (i.e., `sudo make all`), otherwise you'll get a permissions error.
 If you install and later decide that it isn't for you:

 ```
 $ sudo make uninstall
 ```
+#### Testing Program

 There are two sets of tests for this program: (1) unit tests and (2) a bash script that runs various iterations of possible user commands.
 While the unit tests ensure that the encryption steps are functioning properly, the bash script tests are mostly to confirm that the program can handle various scenarios of user inputs with grace and without throwing any errors.